Skip to main content

 • Straight rollers — A credit card or loan account moves directly into default without the borrower making any payments

-• Bust outs — A borrower makes monthly payments until they max the loan amount and stop making payments, typically over a two-year time period
+• Bust-outs — A borrower makes monthly payments until they max the loan amount and stop making payments, typically over a two-year time period

-• Over-limits — Quick over-extension of credit
+• Over-limits — Quick overextension of credit

 What does a synthetic identity attack look like?